 - Can I take a semester of leave for an internship?

 If it fits into your studies, you may apply for a semester of leave in order to pursue an internhsip.
 If you choose this option we recommend applying for leave of absence for the semester just before you would start your master's thesis.
-The length of the internship must cover at least half of the lecture time, that means for wintersemesters at least 9-10 weeks, for summersemesters at least 7-8 weeks of lecture period..
+The length of the internship must cover at least half of the lecture time, that means for wintersemesters at least 9-10 weeks, for summersemesters at least 7-8 weeks of lecture period (see also Immatrikulationssatzung (in german)).
 In order to apply for a semester of leave, you will need a certificate from the academic advisors.
-Please send your TUMonline grade report, your TUMonline student progress certificate, your internship contract, your letter of admission, and a job description to email@example.com.
+Please send your TUMonline grade report, your TUMonline enrollment record, your internship contract, your letter of admission, and a job description to firstname.lastname@example.org.

 - Is there any financial support for internships?

 If you do an internship in Europe, you may apply for financial support through the Erasmus Student Mobility Practicum (SMP) Program.